ckjellson/textalloc/README.md

 textsize: (Union[int, List[int]]), default 10
     Size of text.
 margin: (float), default 0.0
     Parameter for margins between objects.
+Recommendation: keep this lower than min_distance.
     Increase for larger margins to points and lines.
     Given in proportion of x-ax dimensions (0-1)
 min_distance: (float), default 0.015